 How can you get rid of ‘Mixed Contents’ SSL error?

 - First, the simplest way is to enclose the implicit content with HTTPS (needs coding).

-SSL is the best innovation that guarantees a sound security of your customer’s confidential information.
-Common mistakes like installation fault, failing to renew the SSL certificate and the mixed contents may place your website at risk and hence it must avoided.
+SSL is the best innovation that guarantees the sound security of your customer’s confidential information.
+Common mistakes like installation fault, failing to renew the SSL certificate and the mixed contents may place your website at risk and hence it must be avoided.
 Be a little more concern and ultimately earn more.

 ERR_SSL_PROTOCOL_ERROR – HOW TO FIX?